Subhabrata2468/Kubeadm/On Master Node/readme.md

 # Kubeadm Installation on Debian (MASTER NODE)

-Installing Kubeam on Debian involves setting up Kubernetes and then deploying Kubeam.
+Installing Kubeadm on Debian involves setting up Kubernetes and then deploying Kubeam.

 * Prerequisites
     -  2 CPUS